 Gross Domestic Product quantifies the average manufacturing of final commodities and services taking place within the domestic economy during a year.
-But the whole of it may not result to the citizens of the nation.
+But the whole of it may not result in the citizens of the nation.
 For instance, an Indian citizen working in Saudi Arabia may be earning his or her income and it will be incorporated in the Saudi Arabian Gross Domestic Product.

 - However, he or she is an Indian.
-In order to maintain equilibrium, we must debit the incomes of the foreigners who are working within the domestic economy or the payments to the aspects of manufacturing owned by the foreigners.
+In order to maintain equilibrium, we must debit the incomes of the foreigners who are working within the domestic economy or the payments to the aspects of manufacturing owned by foreigners.
 For instance, the profits earned by the Korean possessed Hyundai car factory will have to be debited from the Gross Domestic Product of India.
 The macroeconomic variable which takes into consideration such additions and subtractions is called as Gross National Product (GNP)

 - GNP ≡ GDP + Factor income earned by the domestic factors of production employed in the rest of the world – Factor income earned by the factors of production of the rest of the world employed in the domestic economy Hence, GNP ≡ GDP + Net factor income from abroad